Hurry It up: Why Are We Still Relying on Patient Recall in the Age of Modern Medicine?

 Why That Statistic Inspired Storyline

 At Storyline, our founding team wasn’t just frustrated.
 We were providers inside the system, trying to make it better.
 We spent hours requesting medical records (always slower than expected), piecing together charts, and prepping for visits that might not even happen.
-And yet—even with all that prep, when the patient arrived, there was always something essential missing.
+And yet, even with all that prep, when the patient arrived, there was always something essential missing.
 Something we couldn’t find until we heard it directly.
+Medical records are overrun with length, but short on insight.
+Some are copy-pasted endlessly.
+Others are stripped to the point of uselessness.
+What’s vital gets buried.
+What’s repeated gets ignored.
+As providers, we were often doing triage on the chart before we ever got to the clinical part of care.

 What We Built Instead

 We named our company Storyline because we believe your health deserves coherence.
 Continuity.
 Character.
-And even in a system that moves fast and sometimes fails you, we believe in helping you find the throughline.
+And, even in a system that moves fast and sometimes fails you, we believe in helping you find the throughline.
 Your “why.”
 Your next right step.
+Because, as Whitman reminded us, we are all rushing toward something.
+But, the best stories aren’t rushed.
+They’re navigated.

 Sources: